Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Spectral decomposition when is an elementary parabolic group

 \section{Spectral decomposition when $\Gamma$ is an elementary parabolic group}

 We first tackle the spectral analysis of the Laplacian when $\Gamma$ is a discrete elementary parabolic subgroup.
-As before, and using the notation introduced in \S 2, we assume that the parabolic fixed point is $\infty$ in the upper half-space model.
+As before, and using the notation introduced in \S 2, assume that the parabolic fixed point is $\infty$ in the upper half-space model.
 We use a type of Fourier decomposition for functions on the flat bundle $F = \Gamma_\infty \backslash \rr^n$.
-This proceeds in two stages: we first obtain a discrete Fourier decomposition of functions on the compact spherical normal bundle $SF$, which is then coupled with a continuous Fourier-Bessel type decomposition for functions in the radial variable on the fibres of $F$; together these reduce $\Delta_F$ to a multiplication operator.
+This proceeds in two stages: we first obtain a discrete Fourier decomposition of functions on the compact spherical normal bundle $SF$, and then couple this with a continuous Fourier-Bessel type decomposition for functions in the radial variable on the fibres of $F$; together these reduce $\Delta_F$ to a family of multiplication operators.